-The Concord Conservatory of Music’s West Side String Program (WSSP) is a blend of Suzuki philosophy and traditional string pedagogy.
-Shinichi Suzuki’s philosophy embraces the idea that all children are born with a musical ability that can be nurtured at an early age through their environment, listening, imitation, and by working closely with a parent at home.
+The Concord Conservatory of Music’s West Side String Program (WSS) blends Suzuki philosophy, Paul Rolland’s movement in string playing, and traditional string pedagogy.
+Shinichi Suzuki’s philosophy embraces the idea that all children are born with a musical ability that can be nurtured at an early age through their environment, listening, imitation, and working closely with a parent at home.

 The traditional string pedagogy enhances these approaches by incorporating the development of technique and musicianship through scales, etudes, music reading, and a variety of repertoire.
-Our faculty members bring their own experiences to the program as they work together in creating a solid foundation and inspiring environment for our young string players.
-This approach assures teaching tailored to the needs of the individual student, with a strong emphasis on building confident solo performing, fluent music reading, and skillful ensemble participation.
+This approach assures teaching tailored to the individual student’s needs, with a strong emphasis on building confident solo performing, fluent music reading, and skillful ensemble participation, whether they lead to music-making at the highest level or a lifetime of enhanced musical enjoyment.
 Students will study a range of music in this program.

-GROUP: Students play their shared repertoire in a motivating social environment that reinforces work done in lessons; they also hear pieces soon to be studied.
+GROUP: Students play their shared repertoire in a motivating social environment that reinforces work done in lessons and hears pieces soon to be studied.
 Additionally, opportunities to play solos in class help students gain confidence as performers.
 Concerts and community events throughout the year bring students of all levels and ages together.

 For more information and to register, please call (978)369-0010 or email us.